-There’s nothing wrong with proudly showing the world the gray hairs that you’ve earned, but if covering them up is necessary for work, important to your self-image or just something you want to try, there are two ways you can go about it.
+Before deciding to dye your beard for the first time, you need to understand both kinds of products.
+Please understand that there’s nothing wrong with proudly showing the world the gray hairs that you’ve earned, but if covering them up is necessary for work, important to your self-image or just something you want to try, here are the two best ways to go about it.

-If you plan to dye your beard in the traditional way, you’ll need a beard color that matches your natural hair color as closely as possible — and that means you’ll need to choose a product with a range of colors.
+If you plan to dye your beard in the traditional way with a chemical beard dye, you’ll need a beard color that matches your natural hair color as closely as possible — and that means you’ll need to choose a product with a range of colors.

 You may be hoping for a beard dye review about something fantastic that you’ve never heard of, but the best beard color I’ve found is Just For Men.
-Just be sure you use one of their products specifically designed for beards — not for head hair.
-Courser facial hair requires something special.
+Millions of men agree.
+Just be sure you use one of their products specifically designed for beards, not for head hair, especially if your beard is coarse.
+Bristly or wiry facial hair requires something special.

-Just for Men Brush in Color Gel for Mustache & Beard — shown in this Amazon link in brown — is easy to apply in just five minutes, and the color will last for weeks if you don’t wash it too often, although you’ll have to reapply as your hair grows out.
+Just for Men Brush in Color Gel for Mustache & Beard — shown at this link in brown — is easy to apply in just five minutes, and the color will last for weeks if you don’t wash it too often.
+You’ll have to reapply as your hair grows out, however.

 This product works well for most who try it, but there are some downsides.
 First, it looks bad if you dye your beard and then don’t keep dying the new growth, so you have to check yourself in the mirror at least once a week and make sure you don’t have too much uncolored hair showing.
+You may need to recolor even more often than that.
 Or you may want to leave some gray to keep from looking like you’re trying too hard, especially if you have some fading color in your head hair.

 Also, there’s no denying that the product contains harsh chemicals.
 Some people find that it burns; others object to the idea of applying chemicals to their face in the first place.

 There’s an alternative to harsh dyes.
-Blackbeard for Men Formula X — also available from Amazon — is a cosmetic product that’s very useful for temporary coverage of gray.
+Blackbeard for Men Formula X is a cosmetic product that’s very useful for temporary coverage of gray.
 It works especially well on only small amounts of silver hair, but it can be used on an entire beard.